-- GRM does not account for or in .
+- GRM does not account for appreciation or depreciation in future value.
 It assumes that the sales price, or appraised value, will hold constant during the lifetime of the hold period.
-Although real estate values don’t experience dramatic swings in the short-term, there are unexpected events (like the Great Recession or COVID-19 pandemic) that can suddenly affect values.
-Moreover, an investor with a long-term buy and hold strategy will almost certainly experience a change in value during the hold period, as most property tends to appreciate with time.
+Although real estate values don’t experience dramatic swings in the short-term.
+There are unexpected events (like the Great Recession or COVID-19 pandemic) that can suddenly affect values.
+Moreover, an investor with a long-term buy and hold strategy will almost certainly experience a change in value during the hold period.
+Most property tends to appreciate with time.

 - GRM does not measure total operating income (i.e., net operating income).
 Instead, GRM looks solely at gross annual rents.
 It’s not uncommon for properties to have multiple income streams, and GRM overlooks the value of those income streams.
 For example, two properties selling for the same amount with the same monthly rent may have different values if one of those properties collects ancillary income from laundry, parking, storage fees, amenity fees, utility reimbursements and the like.

 - GRM does not factor in expenses.
-In addition to as mentioned above, there are other expenses an owner will incur ranging from taxes to insurance, vacancy and credit losses, capital improvements and more.
-For example, two otherwise similar properties may have different degrees of profitability if one is located in an area with high property taxes compared to one with low property taxes.
+In addition to operating expenses as mentioned above.
+There are other expenses an owner will incur.
+Ranging from taxes to insurance, vacancy and credit losses, capital improvements and more.
+For example, two otherwise similar properties may have different degrees of profitability.
+If one is located in an area with high property taxes compared to one with low property taxes.

 - GRM ignores leverage.
 Most investment property is purchased with leverage, i.e., a bank loan or other type of mortgage.
 The cost and terms of the debt can vary widely depending on the nature of the deal.
 For example, a fully-stabilized property located in a core market might qualify for a lower rate than a value-add property located in a secondary or tertiary market.
 The cost of debt can have a major impact on a deal’s profitability.